MicrosoftDocs/sql-docs/docs/2014/master-data-services/microsoft-excel-add-in/data-quality-matching-in-the-mds-add-in-for-excel.md

 manager: craigg
 ---
 # Data Quality Matching in the MDS Add-in for Excel
   Over time, you will want to add more data to the MDS repository.
-Before adding data, it can be useful to compare the new data to the data that’s already managed in MDS, to ensure you are not adding duplicate or inaccurate data.
+Before adding data, it can be useful to compare the new data to the data that's already managed in MDS, to ensure you are not adding duplicate or inaccurate data.

- The MDS [!INCLUDE[ssMDSXLS](../../includes/ssmdsxls-md.md)] uses the Data Quality Services (DQS) feature of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] to match data that’s similar.
+ The MDS [!INCLUDE[ssMDSXLS](../../includes/ssmdsxls-md.md)] uses the Data Quality Services (DQS) feature of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] to match data that's similar.
 When you use the matching functionality in the Add-in, similar records are grouped together and a score that represents the accuracy of the result is displayed.
 For more information about the matching functionality provided by DQS, see [Data Matching](../../data-quality-services/data-matching.md).

 ## Workflow for Data Quality Matching
  When using DQS with the MDS [!INCLUDE[ssMDSXLS](../../includes/ssmdsxls-md.md)], use the following workflow: